 A specific type of footwear know as a boot is not considered a shoe.
 All boots cover the foot and ankle, and most boots extend to near knee height and cover some part of the calf.
 Of coarse some boots extend up over the knee and provide protection up to the hip - hip waders.
-Select a category below to shop our quality boot selection.
-Scroll down for more boot info.
+Hip boots, as these are commonly know, are considered waders in our

 Work boots have evolved into a huge array of specialty boots to mitigate numerous work place hazards.
 There are boots designed and made to protect steelworkers' feet and

 calves if they get accidentally step in puddles of molten metal and to